Ponmudi day gecko

-The Ponmudi day gecko (Cnemaspis nairi) is a species of lizard in the family Gekkonidae.
+The Ponmudi day gecko (Cnemaspis nairi), also known commonly as the Ponmudi rock gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to India.

 Etymology

 The specific name, nairi, is in honor of Indian naturalist S. Madhavan Nair.

 Geographic range

-C. nairi is found in the Indian state of Kerala.
+Cnemaspis nairi is found in the Indian state of Kerala.
 The holotype, from which the species was originally described, was collected at Ponmudi.

 Habitat

-The preferred habitat of C. nairi is evergreen forests and semi-evergreen forests at elevations of 280 to 925 m.
+The preferred habitat of Cnemaspis nairi is evergreen forests and semi-evergreen forests at elevations of 280 to 925 m.

 Description

-C. nairi may attain a snout-to-vent length (SVL) of 40 mm.
+Cnemaspis nairi may attain a snout-to-vent length (SVL) of 40 mm.
 Dorsally, it is gray with black and white markings.
 Ventrally, it is grayish brown.
 The tail has alternating rings of black and yellowish olive.